 In order to accelerate this change, Veolia called upon Sopra Steria teams to roll out Cloud best practices – including a Digital Factory to foster new and innovative services for business departments.

 Sopra Steria is supporting Veolia in its choice of Cloud applications.
 It is also assisting Veolia with the migration process for these applications as well as optimised Cloud operations management in agile mode, as inspired by the Site Reliability Engineering - SRE concept.

 From Consulting to managed services: Sopra Steria's end-to-end support

-In a second phase, Sopra Steria's Infrastructure Management teams took responsibility for managing Cloud operations in sync with Veolia's teams, ensuring migration to the Cloud.
-They implemented multimodal governance covering the areas of On-Premise,
+In a second phase, Sopra Steria's Infrastructure Management teams took responsibility for managing Cloud operations in sync with Veolia's teams, ensuring migration to the Cloud (AWS, Google Cloud).
+They implemented multimodal governance covering the areas of On-Premise, Cloud and Cybersecurity.

 In addition, a suite of DevOps tools was deployed to enable Veolia to fully exploit the agility offered by the Cloud.
 At the same time, Veolia's teams benefited from coaching sessions on the agile method, conducted by Beamap.